-usual surface pressure housing.
-No analytical modules or support equipment could be added, limiting the functionality of the instrument.

-The 4000m Deep ESP project had started with an obvious, but critical decision.
-MBARI needed to choose between redesigning the ESP instrument to fit into a smaller pressure housing or fabricating a large pressure housing that fits the current instrument.
-The smaller pressure housing option, such as a 430mm sphere of 42 L volume, would have required an 80% size reduction without changing functionality.
-Many years of work was needed to develop the current ESP instrument and refine its functionality, much of which would need to be repeated.
-Comparatively, the large housing option was less expensive, more time effective, and lower risk.
+Thus, the 4000m D-ESP project began with an immediate and obvious critical design decision.
+Either the ESP instrument would need to be redesigned to fit into a small pressure housing or a pressure housing would need to be designed to contain the current instrument.
+The smaller pressure housing option, such as a 430mm sphere of 42 L volume, required an 80% size reduction without sacrificing functionality.
+Nearly 50-person-years of engineering development has been expended to develop the current ESP instrument and to refine its functionality.
+Much of this effort would need to be repeated to obtain the same functionality in a more compact form-factor.
+The large housing option was determined to be more cost- and time-effective, and would incur less risk.
 MBARI has had previous successes with casting 6AL4V titanium pressure housings.
 The engineering skills needed were available, the design tasks known, and the availability of casting and machining such hemispheres was also known.
 Due to the very long lead time for fabricating such a housing, it needed to start early in 2008.
-In conjunction with the Deep ESP Preliminary design review, a critical design review of the sphere was held in December of 2007, allowing the order for casting patterns to be placed.
+In conjunction with the Deep ESP Preliminary Design review, a Critical Design review of the sphere was held in December of 2007, allowing the order for casting patterns to be placed.

 (Graphic of Pressure Housing Sizes, ESP Instrument)

-Whereas the 1000m deep ESP project had minimized the pressure housing volume, the 4000m Deep ESP system took an almost opposite approach.
-In specifying the volume for the main pressure housing, it was proposed to be a sphere for efficient mass use.
-Modeling determined that the smallest sphere the core ESP instrument could fit within was 860mm.
-However, this would require restructuring analytical modules to fit.
-A 1015mm sphere would allow whatever equipment that could deploy in the surface housing, to be deployed, unmodified, in the sphere.
-As either option would have roughly the same development time, pattern and machining costs, the only savings of the smaller sphere would be less titanium when cast.
+The 4000m D-ESP design team used an efficient mass approach (citation?) to select the housing size.
+Volume modeling determined that the smallest sphere the core ESP instrument could fit within was 860mm in diameter.
+However, this would require redesigning some analytical modules to fit efficiently within this space.
+Further modeling indicated that a 1015mm sphere (internal volume 540 L) could accommodate the core ESP instrument and add-on analytical modules with no modification.
+Because either option would have roughly the same development time, pattern and machining costs, the only benefit of fabricating the smaller sphere would be in material costs; less titanium would be used when casting the sphere.

-Additionally, the extra space around the ESP instrument would contain all the associated electronics, power conversion equipment, communication gear, and context sensors needed by the fully developed Deep ESP system.
-Many of these systems were not yet designed, and the larger sphere would provide the most functionality.
-This 1015mm sphere would have 540 L of internal volume.
+One significant advantage of the additional space within the 1015mm sphere is that all of the associated electronics, power conversion equipment, communication gear, and contextual sensors needed by a fully developed D-ESP system could be accommodated.
+Many of these sub-systems had not yet designed and the larger sphere would provide the most functionality and flexibility as instrument design moved forward.

-Design
+Sphere Design

-The design was refined into a hemispherical split spherical housing, 1015mm inside diameter.
-Most of the design work revolved around iterative FEA to manage the stress concentrations due to bolting flanges, mounting points, and penetrator holes.
+The D-ESP design was refined into a hemispherical split spherical housing, 1015mm inside diameter.
+Most of the design work involved iterative FEA analyses to identify the stress concentrations caused by bolting flanges, mounting points, and penetrator holes.

-For bolting, sealing and lifting points, there are areas of the sphere that do not follow the perfect spherical geometry.
-A wide, thickened hub at the face where all the penetrators and fitting pass is cylindrical, and gradually transitions to the spherical shell.
-At the crown of the hemisphere, the outside of the sphere transitions to a truncated cone top for a lifting point, but maintains spherical geometry on the inside.
+For bolting, sealing, and lifting points, there are areas of the sphere that do not follow the perfect spherical geometry.
+A wide, thickened hub [need a photo of the sphere at this point of the text to understand the anatomy of the sphere] at the face where all the penetrators and fitting pass is cylindrical, and gradually transitions to the spherical shell.
+At the crown of the hemisphere, the outside of the sphere transitions to a truncated cone top to create a lifting point, but inside a spherical geometry is maintained.

-The sphere is sealed with two concentric orings for a redundant face seal.
-The orings are compressed 25% during assembly, and a narrow groove is used to provide more metal to metal contact between the hemispheres, reducing the bearing stress.
+The sphere is sealed with two concentric o-rings to create a redundant face seal.
+The o-rings are compressed 25% during assembly, and a narrower than normally-specified o-ring groove is used to provide more metal-to-metal contact between the hemispheres, reducing the bearing stress.